Today’s Hint in All Word Games:

 SPANGRAM SOLUTION PATH

-Here’s how to find today’s special spangram word VARIETYACTS on the board:
+Here’s how to find today’s special spangram word FARMING on the board:

 SPANGRAM PATH